-ACER23: Contemporary Chinese Society
+CÖSM23: Contemporary Chinese Society

-ACER24: Contemporary Japanese and Korean Societies
+CÖSM24: Contemporary Japanese and Korean Societies

-ACER25: Contemporary South-East Asian Societies
+CÖSM25: Contemporary South-East Asian Societies

-ACER22: Methodology in Theory and Practice (15 credits)
+CÖSM22: Methodology in Theory and Practice (15 credits)

-The course aims to provide an opportunity for reflection by presenting some of the key theoretical and methodological debates in the social sciences.
-These debates deal with issues such as the nature of justification in social inquiry, the distinction between causal explanation and interpretative understanding, the role of ‘language’ in social inquiry, the historical and philosophical meaning of ‘science’, and the importance of ethical and normative questions in the social sciences.
+The course aims to present the key schools of theoretical and methodological thought in the social sciences.
+From the perspective of theory, the course focuses on issues such as the nature of justification in social inquiry, the distinction between causal explanation and interpretative understanding, the role of language in social inquiry, the historical and philosophical meaning of science, and the importance of ethical and normative questions in the social sciences.

 From the organisational and methodological perspective, the objective is to develop skills in designing, planning, carrying out, writing up and appraising research related to Asia.
 The course introduces the students to the main methods in qualitative and quantitative research and related techniques, and provides the tools for students to effectively present data, findings and conclusions.